jazzscheme/jazz/Readme.txt

 Launching
 ---------
-Just execute either Bin\Launcher.exe or Bin\Interpreter.exe
+Just start gsc in this directory and execute (j)

 Documentation